AshaJG/iOS_NoteTaking/README.md

 What screens will the user see?

-Login/Register screen, Stream screen, Detail screen, Searching screen, Creation screen
+Login/Register screen, Stream screen, Detail screen, Creation screen

 ### 3. Navigation